Thomas Kelly-Kenny: Military and political career

 In 1879, the then Major Thomas Kelly-Kenny put his name forward for the April by-election in County Clare.
 He was opposed by the Catholic clergy, so withdrew his candidacy and did not go to the poll.
 Ignatius Murphy recounts in his history of Killaloe diocese (p.
 225) that Bishop Ryan and his priests met in Ennis to discuss the merits of the various potential candidates and did not endorse Kelly-Kenny.
 The Limerick & Tipperary Vindicator reported on 11 April that the Bishop and many curates were pro-Major Kelly-Kenny as he was Catholic, locally born and a local landowner.
 Against him were his Liberal politics.
 The majority of the curates voted against him and the Limerick and Tipperary Vindicator reported: "A strong adverse expression on behalf of the Catholic curates who constitute a large majority overwhelmed the scales against Major Kelly-Kenny who notwithstanding rumour to the contrary has withdrawn".
 The paper goes on to quote his resignation letter and also mentions that his (Unionist) cousin Matthew Kenny solicitor of Ennis was his conducting agent.
 The clergy later supported the O'Gorman Mahon as a home rule candidate.
 He was narrowly elected.
 Some of the curates' sentiments are possibly expressed by Father Matthew J Kenny in his post-election address.
 He expressed a wish for the downfall of the Liberal and Tory parties in Ireland and the end of Landlord Tyrannies.

 Cecil Stacpoole Kenny recounts that Major Kelly-Kenny's name was one of the three on the roll that went to the Lord Lieutenant for the High Sheriff of Clare in 1880 but he did not succeed.
 This post was by appointment.
 He was later appointed Deputy Lieutenant for Clare in 1901.
 The papers confirming his appointment are in the Irish Jesuit Archives.

-Kelly-Kenny was promoted lieutenant colonel on 26 July 1881.
-He was Assistant Adjutant General (AAG) and QMG from that date until 30 June 1889.
-Continuing in senior appointments, he was AAG and QMG, North-Eastern District from 1 July 1889 to 21 September 1892, where he commanded the training camp at Strensall Camp, Yorkshire.
-He became AAG Aldershot Garrison on 28 December 1893 on the staff of the Duke of Connaught and then commanded a brigade at Aldershot from 18 March 1896.
+Kelly-Kenny was promoted lieutenant colonel on 26 July 1881, and colonel in July 1885.
+He was Assistant Adjutant General (AAG) and QMG North-Eastern District from 1 July 1889 to 21 September 1892, where he commanded the training camp at Strensall Camp, Yorkshire.
+He became AAG Aldershot Garrison on 28 December 1893 on the staff of the Duke of Connaught and then commanded the 3rd Brigade at Aldershot from 18 March 1896, with the rank of major-general, taking over from Major General Francis Clery.